mdelsole/brain-nexus/brain-architecture/overview/index.markdown

 Divergence allows a single neuron to exert a wide and diverse influence.
 Convergence allows a neuron to integrate information from many sources.
 It also ensure that a motor neuron is activated only if a sufficient number of sensory neurons become activated together, effectively filtering out insignificant noise.

 Another important feature of the nervous system is that not all signals are excitatory.
 Many neurons produce **inhibitory** signals that reduce other neurons' ability to fire.
+In nearly all cases, especially in the neocortex, inhibitory signals can only be produced by inhibitory neurons; a neuron can't produce both excitatory signals and inhibitory signals.

+Inhibition can be either **feedforward** or **feedback**, both of which serve to balance the system.
+Feedfoward inihibtion *enhances* the effect of the active pathway by supreessing the activity of other pathways (usually pathways which excite opposing actions).
+The excitatory neuron connects to an inhibitory interneuron, in addition to the neurons it is trying to excite, inhibiting the pathway that the inhibitory interneuron is connected to.

+[insert picture]

+Feedback inhibition is a *self-regulating* mechanism.
+An excitatory neuron will connect to an inhibitory neuron, which in turn will connect back to the excitatory neuron in a loop, effectively making the excitatory neuron inhibit itself.
+The purpose is to dampen the activity and prevent it from exceeding a critical level.
+We'll talk more about this later, but without this, your muscles would rip themselves to shreds and you'd have constant seizures.

+## Neuron Signaling

+The primary function of a neuron is to produce a signal that travels to other neurons.
+Interestingly, regardless of cell size/shape, biochemistry, behavioral function, etc., almost all neurons can have their signaling described in the same way.
+There are 4 different signals that must be generated in sequence for the signaling process to be successful: an input signal, a trigger signal, a conducting signal, and an output signal.

 # Genes